CEO of Cancer Trials Ireland

 Gaining access to drugs which are only available exclusively through trials.

 “Since we were established, more than 15,000 patients have participated in more than 350 cancer trials,” says Mulroe.

 “We have 16 cancer trial research units in hospitals around the country which have highly experienced research teams.
 These units are carrying out more trials than all other research organisations in Ireland combined.”

-Mulroe says that there are almost 100 cancer trials in Ireland that patients can join if they meet specific criteria.
+Mulroe says that there are in fact almost 100 cancer trials in Ireland that patients can join if they meet specific criteria.
 These cover many types of cancers and cancers that are at different stages of treatment and involve thousands of people from across the country.

-Cancer Trials Ireland has recently launched their “Just Ask Your Doctor” public information campaign which has been supported by the leading pharmaceutical companies.
+Cancer Trials Ireland has recently launched their “Just Ask Your Doctor” public information campaign.
+Which has been supported by the leading pharmaceutical companies.